thegetty/bronze-guidelines/content/vocabulary/mold extension.md

 ---
 title: mold extension
-weight: 680
+weight: 595
 type: page
 layout: vocabulary
 toc: false
 menu: false
-definition: Bridge or spacer made of refractory material between the %%core%% and the outer mold.
-It serves a double function as %%core support%% while also providing better air flow into the core to aid in its drying before the bronze is poured.
+definition: "Bridge or spacer made of refractory material between the %%core%% and the outer mold.
+It serves a double function as %%core support%% while also providing better air flow into the core to aid in its drying before the bronze is poured."
 ---

 <div class="backmatter">